aBoo-Investments/Task_Manager/README.md

 * Create a virtualenv with python3.9 -m venv env
 * Activate the virtualenv source /env/bin/activate
 * Install the requirements pip install -r requirements.txt
-* Enter in the folder notes cd notes/
 * Execute the migrations of the app python manage.py migrate
 * Create a superuser python manage.py createsuperuser
 * Run the application python manage.py runserver